-The traditional EPE formula is used for all students attending programs described as Traditional and Career & Technical Education.
+The traditional EPE formula is used for all students attending programs described as Traditional, Career & Technical Education, and local board approved training.
 This also applies to the classroom component of Work Experience and for the tutoring portion of Distance Education.
 All of these hours must be documented in ASISTS.
 Reasonable breaks are permitted (up to 15 minutes in length).

-Distance Education Formula
+Distance Education Formula:

 Claiming EPE aid in Distance Education programs is based on the number of packets a student returns completed.
 Each two-week packet that is completed and returned is recorded as a "2" in the students' attendance record in ASISTS; when the student completes a second packet in the same month, a "4" is recorded in that month for attendance signaling that two packets were completed and returned.
-Attendance must not be recorded until the packets are returned by the student.
+Attendance must not be recorded until the packets are returned by the student and reviewed by the Distance Education teacher.
 A student may take longer than the prescribed two weeks to complete a packet, however the packet is counted as two weeks of completed work regardless; and a "2" is recorded in ASISTS regardless of how long the student may have needed to complete the work in the packet.
-If the teacher assesses the student's work and determines it was too much or too difficult for him/her, the teacher may adjust the amount of work provided in the next packet prepared for that student.
+If the teacher assesses the student's work and determines it was too much or too difficult for him/her, the teacher may adjust the amount of work or the intensity of the work provided in the next packet prepared for that student.